ujr/jot/doc/jotlib.md

 is the time of last modification in seconds since the epoch.

 The **walkdir** function returns an iterator over the file tree starting at the given root path.
-See *walkdir.h* for details.
+The iterator yields four values: path, type, size, mtime.
+See *walkdir.h* for information on the known flags.

 The **tempdir** function creates an empty directory with a randomly chosen name and returns that name.